UTAustinSPS/data-analysis/data_analysis/_sources/Mathematica/export.rst

 audio files, movies, and more.
 The image component is the most useful for drafting documents, of course, but others can be useful when applying *Mathematica* to other problems.
-For example, if we create an animation (of a dataset through time, or of a simulation), we can easily export it to a format that can be included in a PowerPoint presentation or uploaded to YouTube.
+For example, if we create an animation (of a dataset through time, or of a simulation), we can easily export it to a format that can be included in a *PowerPoint* presentation or uploaded to *YouTube*.

 The :code:`Export` function is surprisingly simple to use, which makes it ever more effective.
 It is used as :code:`Export["filename", graphic, "format"]`, where the :code:`filename`